Directors and lead researchers

-Lead Researcher, ERCC; Publishing and Communications, School of Culture and Communication, The University of Melbourne
+Co-Director and Lead Researcher, ERCC; Publishing and Communications, School of Culture and Communication, the University of Melbourne

 Mark Davis’ current research focuses on online ‘anti-publics’ and extreme online discourse, Australian digital literary cultures and taste making, changing media ecologies and the cultural politics of gatekeeping and disintermediation, Australian public culture, and media representations of young people.
 The first of my two current research projects focuses on post-digital literary cultures and the destabilisation of the literary-print cultural field by digital media.
 My second project focuses on online anti-publics, such as the alt-right, neo-reactionary (NRx) groups, anti-vaccination groups, anti-climate-science groups, and white nationalist groups, who use digital media to create communities that position themselves against basic democratic, scientific, and enlightenment principles.